top of page

 FAQ

-Our mission trips are open to individuals with relevant experience or training in sports science, nutrition, medicine, education, or closely related fields.
+• Our mission trips are open to individuals with relevant experience or training in sports science, nutrition, medicine, education, or closely related fields.
 This includes students in later stages of study, qualified professionals, and practitioners working in applied settings.
-You do not need to be a boxer, but you do need to be aligned with our values and comfortable working collaboratively in unfamiliar environments.
+You will need to be aligned with our values and comfortable working collaboratively in unfamiliar environments.

 Trips typically last 7 to 14 days, depending on the location and the nature of the work.